rowierosen/CS3-DS4002/DATA/DATA_PREPARATION.md

 ## For the Provided Sample Dataset

-The `sample_poster_features.csv` file in this folder is **ready to use** — no additional preparation is needed.
+The `sample_poster_features.csv` file in this folder is **ready to use** with no additional preparation needed.
 It contains pre-extracted visual features for ~1,000 films.
 Simply load it with:

 ```python
 import pandas as pd